 The Sussex Weidenfeld Institute of Jewish Studies

-Support the Sussex Weidenfeld Instutute
+Support the Sussex Weidenfeld Institute

-The University of Sussex (of which the Centre for German-Jewish Studies is a part) is an exempt charity and, as such, is not required to register with the Charity Commissioners because the institution is already responsible to another statutory body – The Higher Education Funding Council for England (HEFCE).
+The University of Sussex (of which the Weidenfeld Institute of Jewish Studies and the Centre for German-Jewish Studies are a part) is an exempt charity and, as such, is not required to register with the Charity Commissioners.
+This is because the institution is already responsible to another statutory body – The Higher Education Funding Council for England (HEFCE).
 As an exempt charity The University has exactly the same rights as any registered charity.
-The Inland Revenue claim number is XN1306 and tax claims are treated in exactly the same way as those of a registered charity.
+The Inland Revenue claim number is XN1306 and tax claims are treated in exactly the same way as those of any registered charity.